Chalk painting can be a beautiful and easy technique for decorating your home yourself. Best no fail tips included!

 Some have had success with chalk painting kitchen cabinets.
 I have not experimented with that use, but my experience makes me think something far more durable would be preferred.

 I would also hesitate to use it on a dining room or kitchen table.
 These are such high traffic areas and, like the cabinets, need a more durable coating.
 Chalk paint is also not recommended for metal or plastic surfaces.

-I did paint the table in the picture below, which was found on the side of the road.
+I painted the table in the picture below, which was found on the side of the road.
 Love!
-I may just end up chalk painting the whole house!
+I may just end up chalk painting the whole house